vrautenbach/geoinformatics-notes/README.md

 4. Docker - quick reference
 5. Google Firebase - creating a map with a NoSQL database
 6. Vector tiles - quick reference
-4. MapBox - quick reference
+7. MapBox - quick reference
-5. Web maps with python - quick reference
+8. Web maps with python - quick reference
+9. Tools for creating digital media

 ## Contact us
 If you find any issues or have comments, please submit an issue through the Github interface, or contact [Victoria Rautenbach](https://github.com/vrautenbach), [Cameron Green](https://github.com/CamGreen) or [Azile Mdleleni](https://github.com/AMdleleni).